 Outlawing the flag ignites the creation of one of the biggest cultural pride parades.

-The long awaited desired independence from Spain came at the expense of the Imperialism of the United States of America.
+The long-awaited desired independence from Spain came at the expense of the Imperialism of the United States of America.
 The flag of the United States was raised in Puerto Rico on October 18, 1898, when the U.S officially took control of the island during the Spanish-American War.
 Puerto Rico became a United States territory in 1917.

-This transition brought a new series of events that propel such national pride demonstration.
+This transition brought a new series of events that propel such national pride demonstrations.
 During the transition, the United States made attempts to Americanize the people of Puerto Rico.
-Conversely, the islanders did not adapt to such a notion of redefining their customs and beliefs, which lead to unity of political parties and a greater push for national patriotism.
+Conversely, the islanders did not adapt to such a notion of redefining their customs and beliefs, which lead to the unity of political parties and a greater push for national patriotism.

-From the day Puerto Rico was annexed to the United States on December 10, 1898 until 1952, it was a felony to display the Puerto Rican flag; the flag of the United States was the only flag permitted to be displayed.
-Luis Muñoz Marin, then president of the Puerto Rican senate, passed the bill Law 53 of 1948 (Ley de la Mordaza) – in English known as the Gag Law.(1) Law 53 made it illegal to display or own the Puerto Rican flag, to speak or write about independence of Puerto Rico, to sing a patriotic song, or to meet or hold assembly in favor of the independence of Puerto Rico from the United States.
-The bill was signed into law in June 10, 1948 by Jesús T. Piñero, the new appointed governor by the United States.
-Anyone who displayed the Puerto Rico Flag or spoke of independence, broke the law and would go to jail for years.(2)
+From the day Puerto Rico was annexed to the United States on December 10, 1898, until 1952, it was a felony to display the Puerto Rican flag; the flag of the United States was the only flag permitted to be displayed.
+Luis Muñoz Marin, then president of the Puerto Rican Senate, passed the bill Law 53 of 1948 (Ley de la Mordaza) – in English known as the Gag Law.(1) Law 53 made it illegal to display or own the Puerto Rican flag, to speak or write about the independence of Puerto Rico, to sing a patriotic song, or to meet or hold an assembly in favor of the independence of Puerto Rico from the United States.
+The bill was signed into law on June 10, 1948, by Jesús T. Piñero, the newly appointed governor by the United States.
+Anyone who displayed the Puerto Rico Flag or spoke of independence broke the law and would go to jail for years.
+(2)

 Such restrictive sanctions had a counter-effect in Puerto Rico, through the next few decades, this law propelled many to fight for cultural nationalism.
-A number of revolts occurred resulting in 28 fatalities: 16 Nationalists, 7 police officers and 1 National Guardsman.(3) Poet Francisco Matos Paoli from the town of Lares, faced a prison sentence of 20 years, later reduced to 10 years, evidence used against him found by police in his home was a Puerto Rican flag and four speeches about Puerto Rico’s independence; he shared a jail cell with Pedro Albizu Campos.(4)
+A number of revolts occurred resulting in 28 fatalities: 16 Nationalists, 7 police officers, and 1 National Guardsman.
+(3) Poet Francisco Matos Paoli from the town of Lares, faced a prison sentence of 20 years, later reduced to 10 years, the evidence used against him found by police in his home was a Puerto Rican flag and four speeches about Puerto Rico’s independence; he shared a jail cell with Pedro Albizu Campos.
+(4)

 Although the Gag Law was unconstitutional, it remained until 1957, when it was finally repealed.